 Ok, moving on, sweeping rapidly by the dodgy concept of geography and history, the fact the fictional earldom is “Penhearst”, a mash-up of Welsh “pen” + Old English “hearst”, which I … I am also going to leave alone for now, and also do you understand what an earldom is and how it differs from a lordship and do you get how hereditary titles work?
 The answer to this is a resounding “nope” so we’ll just leave that alone too.

 No, I lied, hang on.

 The M4 (referred to as a “highway”) was built in 1963.
+The Severn Bridge was opened in 1966 after work began in 1961.
 They can drive from London to “Castle Morgan” on this motorway.
 You do not, for the love of all that is holy, go past Offa’s Dyke.
-You cannot, cannot, cannot, cannot, go via Merthyr Tydfil if the nearest town to “Castle Morgan” is Chepstow.
+I mean, yes, of course you had to before the bridge was built, but even then you cannot, cannot, cannot, cannot, go via Merthyr Tydfil if the nearest town to “Castle Morgan” is Chepstow.
 Let me show you why: